-The Company recognizes these compensation costs, net of an estimated forfeiture rate, using the accelerated method over the requisite service period of the award.
-Stock-based compensation is not a tax deductible expense under French tax law.
+The Company recognizes compensation cost, net of an estimated forfeiture rate, using the accelerated method over the requisite service period of the award.

 1.17.
 Comprehensive Income:

 Other comprehensive income for the Company consists both of foreign currency translation adjustments and the recognition of the unrealized gains (losses) related to available-for-sale securities.
 Each item is shown separately in the consolidated statements of shareholders' equity.